Ice could cause dangerous travel conditions Saturday day and night in D.C. area

 - If possible, do not travel if icy precipitation is falling.

-- The risk of icy roads will become more acute in the late afternoon and evening Saturday when the sun goes down, and ice accumulates more readily.
+- The risk of icy roads will become more acute in the late afternoon and evening on Saturday when the sun goes down, and ice accumulates more readily.

 The storm setup